 After mold remediation is complete, most mold remediation companies would provide you with following post mold remediation documentation:

-- Final Post-Remediation Air Sampling – Final air sampling is required to verify that mold remediation was performed properly and no airborne mold spores are left in the air.
+- Final Post-Remediation Air Sampling – Final air sampling verifies the mold remediation process and ensure no airborne mold spores remain.

 - Written Warranty on all the materials used – Some of the materials used during mold remediation process, such as encapsulating paint, comes with a 5 -15 years written warranty.

 Since nobody really sees microscopic mold spores, the best tool which combats the mold problem is knowledge.
-Understanding molds common to your area, knowing the deadly molds (like black), and what remediation techniques and equipment would be necessary could make the entire process much simpler to deal with.
+Understanding molds common to your area, knowing the deadly molds (like black), and what remediation techniques and equipment make the entire process much simpler to deal with.

 Carl Bennett is a vice president of Above & Beyond Unlimited Cleaning – a New Jersey mold inspection & remediation company.
-For more information about mold and mold services feel free to visit his site, or just leave your questions in comments below.
+Carl also wrote the post – Building for the Fungus Among Us, which offers excellent Mold Prevention Tips. ~jb

 Images via Above & Beyond Unlimited Cleaning.